ShiyangWu/ShiyangWu.github.io/Blog/CategoryTheory/CategoryTheoryBasicNotions.md

 ## History

-Category theory first appeared in a paper entitled _General Theory of Natural Equivalences_, written by Samuel Eilenberg and Saunders Mac Lane in 1945.$^{[1]}$Categories, functors and natural transformations were discovered by Eilenberg and Mac Lane in their study of limits for universal coefficients theorems in $\check{C}$ech cohomology.
-Also in this paper, commutative diagrams for the first time appeared in print.
+Category theory first appeared in a paper entitled _General Theory of Natural Equivalences_, written by Samuel Eilenberg and Saunders Mac Lane in 1945.$^{[1]}$Categories, functors and natural transformations were discovered by Eilenberg and Mac Lane in their study of limits for universal coefficients theorems in $\check{C}ech$ cohomology.
+Also in this paper, commutative diagrams for the first time appeared in print.$^{[1]}$

 ## Basic Notions